fmitech/employee-manual/index.md

 nothing to commit, working directory clean
 {% endhighlight %}

-As you can see, using the `--hard` option will not only revert the commit, but will also discard any changes made in that commit from the working copy, essentialy restoring it to the state of a previous commit.
+As you can see, using the `--hard` option will not only revert the commit, but will also discard any changes made in that commit from the working copy, essentially restoring it to the state of a previous commit.

 > In the examples above, all `git reset` commands were called with `HEAD~1`.
 The number following the `~` (tilde) indicates the number of commits to undo.

 ### Branching and Merging

-Gits real power lies in branching and merging.
+Git's real power lies in branching and merging.
 Branching allows you to diverge your code from the main line of development and continue to do work without messing with the main line.
 Similarly, merging allows to merge a divergent branch back into the main line of development.

 > #### Why bother?
 >
 > Why not just modify and commit to the main line of development?
 While this process works fine for small projects with only one or two developers, it quickly breaks down as project complexity increases or more people are added to the project.
 >
 > Here's a practical example.
 Let's assume that we have a web application that is already running in production and is being contributed to by several developers.
 One of these developers has been asked to implement an experimental feature that may or may not ship in a future version of the application.
 The commits for this experimental feature are all in the main line of development.
 Now let's assume that a critical bug has been discovered in production and another developer needs to quickly add a patch to fix the bug.
 Since all commits for this project are on the main line (including commits from an un-tested and partially implemented experimental feature) the developers now have a major problem.
 It will be difficult to commit the patch and deploy the fix without also exposing un-tested code to production.
 >
 > This is where branching comes in.
-The developer working on the experimental feature could have created a seperate branch to house all their commits, leaving the main line of development unaffected.
+The developer working on the experimental feature could have created a separate branch to house all their commits, leaving the main line of development unaffected.
 When the critical bug is discovered, the other developer can quickly patch the main line of development without also introducing unwanted commits to production.
 Once the experimental feature is complete and tested, the feature can be merged back into the main line for inclusion in a future release.

-We'll see later how we can use Git's awesome branching and merging functionality to develop an ideal worflow for most projects.
+We'll see later how we can use Git's awesome branching and merging functionality to develop an ideal workflow for most projects.
 For now, let's just concentrate on the basics.

 We've already seen one example of a branch.
 Recall the output of `git status` within our project directory.